 Plan Around Older Home Challenges

 Many Fairfield County homes have older layouts and construction details.
-That can create opportunities, but it also requires careful planning.
+That creates opportunities, but it also requires careful planning when executing functional renovation ideas.

 Older homes may have: